ehusby/shell-utils/README.md

 git clone git@github.com:ehusby/shell-utils.git
 ```

-Next we're going to go down one of two routes... depending on how much you trust me. :)

 ### <a name="shell_config_files"></a>`.bashrc`, `.screenrc`,  and other shell config files
 - The [`.bashrc`](./config/.bashrc_standalone) file contains shell commands that are run every time you open a new Bash shell.
 It is executed when you open a new Terminal/Bash window, when you SSH into a remote machine you interface with using Bash, and every time you open up a new tab in the `screen` program.